muesli4brekkies/batch_renamer/README.md

 *  **-p**               - Practice run.
 Combine with -v to print what the script will do!
 *  **-x**               - Execute renaming.
 Use with caution.

 *  **-s**               - Optional Sort by EXIF timestamp ascending.
-Defaults to simple alphanumeric filename sort.
+Default is not to sort, so the files are ordered however the OS picks them up.
 *  **-g** "glob_string" - Optional string to glob files with.
 Defaults to "*.jpg".
 *  **-d** <path>        - Optional path to run search from.
 Defaults to directory the binary is run from.